 LW: There seems to be a tension between intuition and experimentation in the structure of the art forms you are researching yet you describe your process as intuitive, contemplative, experimental.
 How do you create the space and freedom to experiment?
 Can you describe the stages you go through in this process?
 Do you leave a piece and come back to it after time.

-I sit and stare at each painting a lot as I contemplate what to do after each step or each layer.
-When I'm stumped I'll take a quick photo and use the crappy draw tool on my phone to try out a bunch of different scenarios digitally before I decide what to do next.
+Often when I'm stumped I'll take a quick photo and use the (crappy) draw tool on my phone to try out a bunch of different scenarios digitally before I decide what to do next.
 While I shy away from digital technology when I'm working, this relationship with my phone is quite useful and fun.
 Ironically I’m often inspired by the confident, gestural, yet childlike lines I achieve by sketching on my phone.

 LW: You are drawing from a specific cultural heritage, and it is your own Ukrainian heritage, but viewers are unavoidably going to infer other things – Tibetan Mandalas and Navajo weavings spring to mind – that you don’t pretend to have any claim to.
 What do you think about this issue?

-The fact that I'm painting on drums is also something that people connect with Indigenous art.
-Victoria BC, where I live, was built on the unceded land of the Coast Salish peoples.
-There is a strong tradition of circular shaped art motifs here that stemmed from carved spindle-whorls used by weavers, and in more recent times decorated round drums made of animal skin.
-I have been fortunate enough to witness singing and drumming ceremonies, and some beautiful painted drums, since moving to the west coast.
-I came across this quote from Salish artist named Doug Horne that says, “We are all born to the beat of a drum, it is within us.
+The fact that I'm painting on drums is also something that people tend to connect with Indigenous art.
+Victoria BC, where I live, was built on the unceded land of the Lekwungen (Songhees & Esquimalt) First Nations.
+There is a strong tradition of circular shaped art motifs here that stemmed from carved spindle-whorls used by weavers, and in more recent times decorated round drums.
+I have been fortunate enough to see some beautiful painted drums since moving to the west coast.
+I came across this quote from Coast Salish artist Doug Horne that says, “We are all born to the beat of a drum, it is within us.
 Our drum beat is what leads us to find our own path through our journey in life.”
-The practice of decorating drums exists in almost every culture that used a drum, including rock & roll culture where I'm coming from.
+I like the universality of that statement.
+The practice of decorating these important instruments exists in practically every culture that used a drum, including rock & roll culture where I guess I'm partly coming from.

 LW: You are drawing on folk traditions in more than a visual way.
 What is it about these practices that informs your work?
 Is it about preserving a tradition, or learning from it?
 What’s the importance of analogue methods for you?

-In a way I'm starting to crave or seek out these greater connections.
+In a way I'm starting to crave or seek out these greater connections both externally and internally.
 Maybe one way is this going back to analog roots: craft, folk arts.
 Simple expressions made with care and love, like a quilt.
 Stitching, sewing, holding together, taking time.
 The connection of hands, eyes, heart, mind.
-Meditating.
-Processing.
-Searching for hope & beauty.
-Maybe some of this invisible energy also filters out into the world, and connects with a viewer or a passer by on a deeper level.
+Allowing space to meditate, process, search for beauty and hope.
+Maybe some of this invisible energy also filters out into the world and connects with a viewer or a passer by on a deeper level.
+There's no way of knowing, but I like the idea.

 LW: What does it mean to be an artist at this time?
 You mentioned how it can sometimes feel meaningless to be requiring people’s attention for your art when there is so much crazy stuff happening in the world.
 Is there a flipside to this feeling?
 In my view, being an artist is a radical act because you consciously situate yourself against dominant channels of production and consumption.
 The criticality and open questioning mode of the artist is an essential antagonising force for society.
 Perhaps you struggle with this because you make work that is quite visually accessible and that is about creating supportive, inspirational environments, rather than work that is about negation or disruption?
 Having said that, I think the values in your work do disrupt certain aspects of contemporary life because they appeal to an aesthetic sensibility based on care, patience, tradition.
 Having known you for a while now, I would say you have a very thoughtful existence that practices the values you are exploring in your work and research.
 To return to the question then, how do you see yourself as an artist within the various circles and communities in which you operate?

-AVD: I do believe that the artists I know and most enjoy spending time with are the ones who buck against the status quo, who live intentional and alternative lifestyles, and care deeply about the planet and bringing about positive change in these times.
-My goal is to engage within and beyond my community and to continuously question my role as an artist, my privilege, and to give back in every way possible.
+AVD: The people I most enjoy spending time with are the ones who buck against the status quo, who live intentional and alternative lifestyles, and care deeply about what's going on in the world and bringing about positive change in these times.
+My goal is not to pretend everything is ok in order to have business as usual.
+My goal is to engage within and beyond my community and to continuously question my role as an artist, my privilege.
 Yes, I want to create supportive inspirational environments, that is very accurate.
-I want my paintings to bring joy to people, to have a place of prominence in someone's home and bring positive energy every day.
+I want my paintings to have a place of prominence in someone's home and bring joy and positive energy every day.
 That has meaning for me.
 But I also live in a place where I see homeless people on the streets every day.
-A place where the cost of living is so high that most artists and working class people can't stay here, and those who try literally can't find a place to rent.
+A place where the cost of living is so high that most artists and working class people can't stay here, and those who try are struggling.
 So I ask myself, who gets to benefit from these spaces I strive to create?
 How can I work to help improve the situation, in all its complexity, instead of just “being an artist” and ignoring these realities.
-How can I extend my reach beyond those who can afford to buy art?
-I am investigating ways to do so including offering a sliding scale model, barter, and the option for more wealthy collectors to help subsidize a piece of art for someone with less money.
-I also donate a portion of each sale to groups doing environmental and social justice work.
-I want to do more.
+How can I extend my reach beyond those who can afford to buy art, and further than that, beyond the art & design world and into the real world where real help is needed?
+I've realized that I'm not comfortable doing one without doing the other, and that I have to do more.

-These days I've got a handful of people around me who are artists in the true sense.
-They, we, are viewing the world and everything that is going on with a compassionate eye, we are very concerned, we are talking about it, and seeking solutions in realtime – not in online arguments, not on social media.
-I am very thankful for being able to have these discussions.
-I have been taking breaks from social media, my devices, and the “online” life in order to give myself time and space to really contemplate these issues.
-It feels right, right now, to exist more in the real world and be the curator of my own information and experiences on my own terms.
-Having these real, meaningful conversations feels important to me and if that is being an artist or just being a human I don't care, it just seems like the right thing to be doing right now. ✸
+These days the people around me are having conversations and sharing information and seeking solutions, and refreshingly it's happening in realtime.
+I have been learning the importance of taking breaks from social media, my devices, and the "online" life in order to give myself time and space to really contemplate these issues, as opposed to being completely overwhelmed and paralyzed by them alone in the dark with a screen in my face.
+It feels right, right now, to exist more in the present and be the curator of my own information and experiences on my own terms.
+Having these real, meaningful conversations and opportunities to connect feels important to me and if that is being an artist or just being a human I don't care, it just seems like the right thing to be doing right now. ✸